chef-boneyard/chef-web-docs-2016/includes_ohai/includes_ohai_hints.rst

    if antarctica_hint['snow']
      "There are #{antarctica_hint['penguins']} penguins here." else
-     "There is no snow here, and penguins like snow." end
+     'There is no snow here, and penguins like snow.' end

 The default directory in which hint files are located is ``/etc/chef/ohai/hints/``.
 Use the ``Ohai::Config[:hints_path]`` setting in the |client rb| file to customize this location.